zohirul007/ecommerce-app/README.md

 Privacy Policy for No College full Knowledge
-At bondidaspothik, accessible from Facebook.com/bondidaspothik, one of our main priorities is the privacy of our visitors.
+At bondidaspothik, accessible from bondidaspothik, one of our main priorities is the privacy of our visitors.
 This Privacy Policy document contains types of information that is collected and recorded by bondidaspothik and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.